Germany's SAP joins western corporate exodus from Russia - NewsBreak

 STOCKHOLM, April 19 (Reuters) - Business software group SAP plans to exit Russia completely in response to Moscow’s invasion of Ukraine, although it said on Tuesday it might be possible for Russian users to run its software for years without support.

-SAP (SAPG.DE) joined a long list of companies, including rival Oracle (ORCL.N) last month in halting the sale of its services and products in Russia.
-Firms from telecom gear maker Nokia to Goldman Sachs have since left completely. read more
+SAP joined a long list of companies, including rival Oracle last month in halting the sale of its services and products in Russia.
+Firms from telecom gear maker Nokia to Goldman Sachs have since left completely.

 The German maker of software for the management of business processes is not providing any support or updates to sanctioned customers, SAP Chief Financial Officer Luka Mucic told reporters on a call, adding that the full impact of this may take time.